 - Surgical Scars

 - Insect Bites

-> Keloids typically begin as raised scars with flat or round surfaces and are red, pink or purple in color.
-The border is often darker than the center.
+Keloids typically begin as raised scars with flat or round surfaces and are red, pink or purple in colour.
+The border is often darker than the centre.
 Overall, it has the following characteristics –

-> - Abnormal wound healing precedes the slow emergence of a keloid that expands over time.
+- Abnormal wound healing precedes the slow emergence of a keloid skin that expands over time.

-> - Raised overgrowth with a flat or round surface.
+- Raised overgrowth with a flat or round surface.

 - Commonly occurs on the neck, shoulder, chest, back, and ears.

 - Ranges in texture from soft and doughy, or hard and rubbery to the touch.